makerdao/community/governance/polls/Add RWA007 as a new RWA Vault Type - August 30, 2021.md

 start_date: 2021-08-30T16:00:00
 end_date: 2021-09-02T16:00:00
 ---
-# Poll: Add RWA007 as a new RWA Vault Type - August 30, 2021
+# Poll: Add RWA007 (SolarX) as a new RWA Vault Type - August 30, 2021

 The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of the MakerDAO mandated actors.
 This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, August 30 at 16:00 UTC.